lancegui/lancegui.github.io/_pages/about.md

 I am a Ph.D. candidate at the University of Arizona.

-My research interests are empirical industrial organization and health economics.
+My research interests are industrial organization, health economics and quantitative marketing.

 You can find my CV at <a href='cv/'>here</a>.